markfguerra/GLWallpaperService/readme.txt

         }
     }

 All that remains is to run the project on your phone or Emulator.
 In Eclipse, create a new run configuration of type "Android Application".
 Set the Project to the project you created, and click on the "Run" button.
-This will install the wallpaper on the phone.
+This will install the wallpaper on the phone or emulator.

 To view the wallpaper, use the Android Live Wallpaper picker screen, and select your Wallpaper.
-If successful, you will see a green screen using the code above.
+If successful, the code above will display a green screen.

 Congratulations, you're all ready to go!
 Now go forth and build an awesome OpenGL wallpaper.